alej4ndro-cm/UCLA/README.md

 ## Code Structure
 - `pymaze.py`: The initial version of the game.
-- `pymazed_fixed.py`: The game with added scoring functionality.
+- `pymazed_debugged.py`: The final version of the game.
-- `pymaze_final.py`: The final version of the game, with both enhancements and bug fixes.
+- `pymaze_final.py`: The proposed version of the game, adding the scoring functionality.

+## Presentation

+For a detailed overview of the project, including the rationale behind design decisions and a walkthrough of the code, please refer to our presentation materials:

+- [Maze Game Presentation](./pymaze_Challenge.pptx) - PowerPoint presentation outlining the project details and enhancements.
+- [Watch the Presentation on YouTube](https://youtu.be/gZmSJtEBXEU) - Video presentation discussing the project and showcasing the gameplay.

 ## Contributing